Article originally published in the WSCA Newsletter, April 2021

 A common goal: student retention and success

-Just as all student influencers – parents, grandparents, school counselors and instructors – want to support young people’s success, a CES team member may be able to advise a student or potential student about all aspects of a potential career selection.
-They even have services for students in middle and high school that can support the critical work Wisconsin’s middle and high school counselors are doing with students to help explore career pathways specific to the college.
+Just as all student influencers – parents, grandparents, school counselors and instructors – want to support young people’s success, a CES team member can advise a student or potential student about all aspects of potential career selection.
+They even have services for middle and high school students that can support what Wisconsin’s school counselors are doing with students to help explore career pathways at the college the student is considering.

 Unique challenges in a unique time

-Advising through the lens of equity includes understanding potential challenges students may have and navigating ways to overcome them.
-An example of gender equity from the standpoint of “non-traditional employment” Wanner notes, may be to help women pursue careers they are passionate about.
-If that means their gender makes them a minority in that program, they can try to prepare for that and seek mentors or other help to overcome any challenges related to that.
+Advisors and CES staff understand potential challenges students may have and can help them navigate ways to overcome challenges.
+Non-traditional employment may help women pursue careers they are passionate about.
+If their gender makes them a minority in that program, they can try to prepare for that and seek mentors or other help to overcome any challenges related to that.
 The same can be said for men who want a career traditionally held by women, so they can also navigate potential challenges.
-These are just a few reasons why students benefit from seeking advising – including from CES – early on.
+These are just a few reasons why students benefit from seeking advising early on.

-For students uncertain what their options are or what career path to take, CES can help them explore potential careers through a series of assessments and interest inventories.
-The department has a number of tools at their disposal to help focus the student’s search.
+For students uncertain what their options are or what career path to take, advisors can help them explore careers through career quizzes and interest tests.
+There are many tools to help focus the students in their search.

 Career advising for a virtual age

-Additional aspects of advising may include resume writing and interview assistance.
-As a student progresses in their program, teachers often advise them to seek internships and other relevant opportunities to gain valuable job experience.
-For postsecondary students, and perhaps even some high school students, the CES staff can often help students locate and apply for internships.
+Advising might also include resume writing and interview assistance.
+As a student progresses in their program, teachers often advise them to seek internships and other relevant opportunities for job experience.
+For postsecondary students and perhaps even some high school students, the CES staff can often help students locate and apply for internships.
 CES staff are also a great resource for learning about campus jobs, called Work Study or Student Help, which pay well above median wage and can be very helpful to students who want to work while enrolled in classes.

-Wanner says the department is a “hidden gem that students should seek out” even if the student feels prepared for the path they are taking.
-“We are very interested in meeting the student’s needs by helping them to understand their interests, values, strengths and maybe even shortcomings.
-Sometimes it is a journey, but one that we can work together on.”
-Another advantage of the CES is they are linked up with many other student services at the college, so they can make recommendations or referrals for students when appropriate.
+The department is very interested in meeting the student’s needs by helping them understand their interests, values, strengths and maybe even shortcomings.
+Sometimes it's a journey, but one that we can work together on.”
+The CES team is linked up with many other student services at the college, so they can make recommendations or referrals for students when appropriate.
 This dedicated department at all Wisconsin Technical Colleges is important for student retention as much as for student success.

 Help evolves with students’ needs

-Wanner said the CES department adds tools based on changing student needs.
-Wanner said CES recently added two new resources one called Focus 2 for career exploration and Handshake, for job searching.
+The CES department adds tools based on changing student needs.
+It recently added two new resources one called Focus 2 for career exploration and Handshake, for job searching.
 Handshake is free to students to seek opportunities online and reach out to potential employers.
 Its focus includes entry level jobs for new graduates.
 It also connects employers to students or graduates of particular programs.
-Handshake also has other valuable tools, including virtual career planning, job fairs, and conferences relevant to job seekers.
+Handshake also offers virtual career planning, job fairs, and promotes conferences relevant to job seekers.
 These tools can help make the difference between a student taking a job and finding a fulfilling and successful career.

-If the other end of the spectrum is students, alumni or mid-career people, CES also has a number of services geared to help.
-For example, the college provides access to a “WorkSmart Network” for individuals who have been laid off or are unemployed seeking new opportunities.
+The technical colleges also provide access to a “WorkSmart Network” for individuals who have been laid off or are unemployed seeking new opportunities.
 Collaborating with the state’s Workforce Development Board, many of the same services available to enrolled students are offered, but these specific advisors work closely with local employers.
-They may connect students who meet certain qualifications to local companies struggling to hire the staff for certain positions.
-As many advisors are conducting triage for friends and acquaintances who may be struggling with job or financial pressures, please consider your technical college’s CES department.
+They may connect students to local companies struggling to hire the staff for certain positions.
+As many advisors are conducting triage for friends and acquaintances who may be struggling with job or financial pressures, consider your technical college’s CES department.
 To secure help for middle, high school, college or potential students at various points in their career, please also consider your local technical college’s Career and Employment Services.